 4 – Show Your Personality

 There is no rigid formula you have to follow.
 Show your personality and try to standout as a teacher.
-The point of online teaching is for the students to have a variety of different teachers with different teaching styles and personality.
-Don’t trick yourself into being something you’re not.
+The point of online teaching is for the students to have a variety of different teachers with different teaching styles and personalities.
+Don’t waste your time trying to be being something you’re not.

 5 – Speak Slowly and with Confidence